 To ensure that business as usual can resume as quickly as possible following your website going down or your data being compromised, you need a disaster recovery plan (DRP).
 A DRP is an essential element of a business continuity plan, and is necessary for any company that depends on a functioning IT infrastructure.

-Don’t wait for things to go wrong before you attempt to rectify them, create a sound contingency plan today, and your business will be able to weather even the fiercest storms.
+Don’t wait for things to go wrong before you attempt to rectify them, create a sound contingency plan today, and your business will be able to weather even the fiercest storms, get started now.

 What is a disaster recovery plan and when will you need it?